eric-d-knowles/vscode-greene/doc.md

     After resources are allocated (which can take time), you’ll be dropped into a shell on one of Greene's compute nodes.
 To confirm the name of your assigned node, you can run `hostname` at your Terminal prompt.
 You'll see something like `cm026.hpc.nyu.edu`.

+5. **Edit Your SSH Configuration to Reference Your Assigned Compute Node**

+    Next, edit your `~/.ssh/config` file to specify the compute node you've been assigned.
+For example, if you are allocated `cm26.hpc.nyu.edu`, swap the placeholder with `cm026.hpc.nyu.edu`.

+    **Note:** You can either edit your SSH configuration file through your local operating system (e.g., macOS or Windows) or through the Terminal.
+If you wish to edit `~/.ssh/config` in the Terminal using `vim` or `nano` (or another editor), be sure to open a _new Terminal window_.
+This file lives on your local machine and you won't be able to find it through the compute node window opened in the last step!

-5. **Launch a Jupyter Lab Server Within a Containerized Conda Environment**
+6. **Launch a Jupyter Lab Server Within a Containerized Conda Environment**

     This step launches your Conda environment inside a Singularity container and starts an Jupyter Lab server inside it.
 The command below mounts your writable overlay, activates the specified Conda environment inside the container, and starts a Jupyter Lab server.